leifliddy/asahi-fedora-builder/README.md

 But....until that happens I'll continue to work on this project.

 **known issues:**
+**wifi:** If the wifi interface doesn't come up on the initial boot after installing the image, just reboot the system.
+It'll come up on the next one.
-There's currently an issue with the lvm2-monitor service that delays the system boot by a couple minutes
+**lvm2:** There's currently an issue with the lvm2-monitor service that delays the system boot by a couple minutes
 If you have the `lvm2` package installed, please disable the `lvm2-monitor` service
 ```
 systemctl disable lvm2-monitor.service